Some Things Are Worth Committing To

 Spontaneity is more our style, particularly since we’ve started our full timing life.
-We’ve grown quite fond of a lifestyle that allows us to change our plans according to the weather, interesting diversions that we find along the way, or to adjust for the unexpected.
-But some things are worth planning for, and this was one of them.
+We’ve grown fond of a lifestyle that allows us to change our plans according to the weather, interesting diversions that we find along the way, or to adjust for the unexpected.
+But some things are worth planning for.
+This was one of them.

 From Friday evening until Sunday afternoon, we made our way from one music event to another, delighted with the choices we made, and inspired by the music and the positive energy of the musicians, the crowd, and the festival volunteers.